 Getting the Church Back on Track

-This book is a timely wake-up call about what is happening in many of our churches today.
-It will equip you to defend our timeless faith.
-In the midst of counterfeits, rediscover the refreshing truths of God’s Word, and the glorious, life-transforming gospel of Jesus Christ.
+Stand up for the Gospel will reveal what is happening in many of our churches today, and equip you to defend our timeless faith.
+In the midst of counterfeits, rediscover the refreshing truth of God’s Word and the glorious, life-transforming gospel of Jesus Christ.

 A poor believer dances to the offering box, sowing her last savings in hopes of reaping a job or a husband.
 “Surely this time, I have enough faith!”

-This book provides answers.
-It will equip you to defend our timeless faith.
+Stand up for the Gospel provides answers, equipping you to defend our timeless faith.
 In the midst of counterfeits, rediscover the refreshing truth of God’s Word and the glorious, life-transforming gospel of Jesus Christ.

 Rev Dr Emmanuel Kwasi Amoafo is passionate about the life-transforming gospel of Jesus Christ, Christian discipleship, and Christian spiritual formation.
 Originally from Ghana, he has served in the Anglican Church of Kenya for over 20 years.

 He has trained pastors across mainline and charismatic churches.
 He has been involved in leadership roles with para-church ministries that include Life Challenge Africa, the Navigators, and the Renew Conference in Kenya for missionaries in East Africa.
 He has ministered in churches that include Deliverance Church, the Kenya Assemblies of God, and Christ Is The Answer Ministries.
 He is currently leading an interdenominational church plant to an unreached group in Nairobi.

 Dr Amoafo co-authored Light For Our Path: A Guide to the Lectionary for Preachers in Africa and has written many book chapters and articles.
 He was featured in a New York Times article and interviewed by the BBC radio during his time as Vice President of Ghana Homes Inc in the US.